djpilot802/INTL/INTL Meeting Script.md

 #### Preventing Zoom Bombing:

-> A “zoom bombing” is when someone interrupts the meeting with visual or auditory harassment.
+> 'Zoom bombing' is when someone interrupts the meeting with visual or auditory harassment.
 This often comes in the form of screaming obscenities or displaying inappropriate imagery.

  - Monitor people that enter the meeting from the waiting room without video on in order to decrease the chance of a “zoom bombing.”
 Especially watch anyone entering with an unusual username and/or a name you do not recognize.
  - Once the meeting begins click on 'security' and uncheck 'allow participants to rename themselves'